Lornah-wiky2/h1-first-homework/nasirumbi ass1.md

 Both models offer valuable insights for various stakeholders in the cybersecurity ecosystem.
 While the Cyber Kill Chain's simplicity can be valuable for high-level strategic planning and communication, the ATT&CK framework generally offers a more comprehensive and flexible approach to understanding and addressing modern cyber threats.
 Organizations may benefit from using both models in complementary ways: the Cyber Kill Chain for broad strategic planning and the ATT&CK matrix for detailed tactical and operational cybersecurity activities
 #Reference : MITRE ATT&CK vs Cyber Kill Chain

-##Pick a security incident and learn about it.
+## Pick a security incident and learn about it.
 Write briefly about it.
 Point out the concepts of threat actor, exploit, vulnerability, and (business) impact.
 (You can find writeups about security incidents from Darknet Diaries and Krebs)
 The incident I have chosen is EP 148: Dubsnatch

 The Dubsnatch incident involves a teenage music enthusiast, known as Professor Dubstep, who exploited vulnerabilities in online systems to access unreleased music tracks and insider information from the electronic dance music (EDM) industry.

-Threat Actor
+-Threat Actor
 The primary threat actor in this case was Professor Dubstep, a 13-year-old fan of electronic music who initially had no malicious intent but gradually became involved in more questionable activities.

-Exploits and Vulnerabilities
+-Exploits and Vulnerabilities
 Professor Dubstep exploited several vulnerabilities:
 Bitly URL Shortener Flaw: By adding a '+' to the end of shortened links, users could access the public profile of the account that created the link, revealing all their shortened URLs.
 Weak Access Controls: Management accounts often shared internal documents using the same Bitly accounts used for public promotions, inadvertently exposing sensitive information.
 Social Engineering: Professor Dubstep manipulated other collectors by creating fake "unreleased" tracks to trade for genuine unreleased music.

-Business Impact
+-Business Impact
 The incident had several potential impacts on the music industry:
 Premature Exposure: Unreleased tracks and promotional plans were accessed before their intended release dates.
 Loss of Competitive Advantage: Internal memos and promotion plans being exposed could give competitors insight into marketing strategies.